Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

 \textbf{Mitigating the adversarial patch.} The goal of mitigation is to remove the attacks' effects, and allow the DNN to predict the correct label from the adversarial examples.
 A straightforward solution is to mask out the suspicious features so that the adversarial patch will not contribute to the final prediction.
 Unfortunately, masking alone does not work in many situations.
 For instance, in Fig.~\ref{fig:mitigation}, masking the suspected feature mitigates the adversarial attack, as the DNN no longer predicts the adversarial example as a ``toaster'' (the target label determined by the attacker), thus defying the attack.
 However, the DNN predicts the image with the mask as a ``monitor'', which is clearly not the correct label for the image.
 This shows that merely masking the suspected feature is not sufficient, as it also removes the semantic contents in the image, and hence the DNN is \emph{unable} to predict the correct label from the masked images.

-{ Our goal is to remove the effects of the attacks without removing the semantic contents.
-We note that the adversarial patch is confined within a \emph{localized} region , and the majority of the pixels are uncorrupted, which can be used as a rich context to reconstruct the semantic contents corrupted by the attacks. } Specifically, we use \emph{GAN-based image inpainting}~\cite{yu2019free,liu2018image,zheng2019pluralistic}, a technique typically used for synthesizing alternative contents from the missing regions in images.
-In our context, image inpainting can be used to reconstruct the missing semantic contents from the pixels that are masked, resulting in a ``clean'' image that is free from corruptions for the DNN to make correct prediction.
-As shown in Fig.~\ref{fig:mitigation}, after performing inpainting on the masked image, the DNN is able to correctly predict the image as a ``drumstick''.
-We use the prediction label of the inpainted image as the final output.
+{ Our goal is to remove the effects of the attacks while preserving the semantic contents.
+We observe that the adversarial patch is confined within a \emph{localized} region , and the majority of the pixels are uncorrupted, which can be used as a rich context to reconstruct the semantic contents corrupted by the attacks. } Specifically, we use generative adversarial networks (GAN)~\cite{yu2019free,liu2018image,zheng2019pluralistic} to reconstruct the semantic contents from the pixels that are masked, resulting in a ``clean'' image that is free from corruptions for the DNN to make correct prediction.
+As shown in Fig.~\ref{fig:mitigation}, after recovering the contents from the masked regions, the DNN is able to correctly predict the adversarial image as a ``drumstick''.
+We use the prediction label of the recovered image as the final output.

+{ Section~\ref{sec:reduce-fp} discusses how our mitigation technique can also be leveraged to {reduce false detection on benign examples}.. }